-When I was a teen growing up in the 80’s the Camaro was seen as the ultimate hillbilly hotrod.
-It’s V8 power and rear wheel drive seperated it from the girly, frugle metal coming from Japan and Europe.
-Chevorlet did nothing to help steer away from this image, with it’s Heartbeat of America ad campaign that featured blue collar types (presumably in the Mid-West) at hoedowns with shiny Camaros in the background.
+When I was a teen growing up in the ’80s the Camaro was seen as the ultimate hillbilly hot rod.
+It’s V8 power and rear wheel drive separated it from the girly, frugal metal coming from Japan and Europe.
+Chevrolet did very little to help steer away from that image, with it’s “Heartbeat of America” ad campaign that featured blue collar types (presumably in the Mid-West) at hoedowns with shiny Camaros in the background.
 In reality, Chevy made an attempt to capture the would be European car buyer with a more sophisticated version of the Camaro called the Berlinetta.

 Sales of the Berlinetta peaked in 1984 with nearly 30,000 sold but always trailed the Z28 and base Sport Coupe.
 The cost of a fully loaded Berlinetta rivaled that of the Z28.
-Partly for this reason sales slowly declined untill the plug was pulled on the model in 1987.
+Partly for this reason sales slowly declined until the plug was pulled on the model in 1987.
 Many of the high tech features of the Berlinetta made their way as options on the Z28, but presented in a more conventional format.

 Meanwhile, sales of Chevrolet’s other luxury sport coupe the Monte Carlo was taking off.
 It even featured a “aerocoupe”design similar to the Camaro’s hatch in 1987/88, but smaller.
 In the end the market wanted its Camaro to be the rough-n-tough looking hillbilly hot rod it had always been.